 “It saved our marriage,” Beth said.
 “But that’s probably only because there was something to save.”

 An open marriage isn’t for everybody, but as Beth’s story shows, it can work very well for certain people open to ethical non-monogamy.
 A growing number of Americans are reconsidering whether monogamy is a necessary part of a relationship, and consensual non-monogamy (CNM), has become more accepted and widespread.
-Although certain therapists and relationship experts have been slow to adapt to the change, a group of cutting-edge researchers, advocates, and writers believe CNM should be a more considered option and might even define the future of American marriage.
+Although certain therapists and relationship experts have been slow to adapt to the change, a group of cutting-edge researchers, advocates, and writers believe CNM is a great option that should be considered more often.
+Many even believe it could define the future of American marriage.

 Americans today are clearly curious about alternatives to monogamy.
 Mainstream news outlets, books, and films have put polyamory and other forms of CNM in the spotlight.
 Meanwhile, internet searches about polyamory and other forms of open relationships have spiked over the past 10 years.
 And this curiosity isn’t just in the media and online.
 A recent Kinsey Institute research poll estimated that 20 to 25 percent of Americans have engaged in some form of CNM at some point in their lives, a figure roughly equal to the percentage of Americans who own cats as pets.
 And that number is likely to increase, as evidence shows that people under 30 are more open to CNM than older age groups.

-While couples are reconsidering monogamy most of the relationship experts they turn to for relationship advice are not, particularly within the context of marriage.
+While couples are reconsidering monogamy, most of the relationship experts they turn to for advice remain faithful to the principle of monogamy, particularly within the context of marriage.
 As demonstrated by a 2014 international multi-faith Vatican conference on marriage, religious authorities aren’t very flexible about monogamy and marriage (with some notable exceptions).

 “Either they do not address non-monogamy at all, or they only address it as cheating,” Sheff said.
 “There’s zero discussion about how it might be consensual.”